 The next day we prepped for the next 9 days of driving, relaxed a little and then headed out for some very excellent traditional food and entertainment at a restaurant nearby.
-The food and entertainment was superb!
+The food and entertainment was superb and we were looking forward to more good food throughout the rest of our journey.

-Before departing in the morning we needed to get a SIM card.
-When we arrived in Addis we figured we had all day Sunday to look after this and save time on Monday when we were heading off to Hawassa.
-The only telecom provider in Ethiopia is Ethio Telecom (government owned) and they are not open on Sundays.
-Damn!
 We were picked up by our Driver, Sophie, at 8:45 Monday morning and off we went to the Ethio Telecom office to get our communications lifeline organized.
-It was your typical government run organization and after 45 minutes of discussing our needs, a photo of me for their records, passport info and only 4 days of data (data plans work from the 1st of the month to the last day of the month, not for one month from the day you start) I left the office with 1Gb of data and was assured their network was 4G.
+It was your typical government run organization and after 45 minutes of discussing our needs, a photo of me for their records, passport info and only 4 days of data (data plans work from the 1st of the month to the last day of the month, not for one month from the day you start).
+I left the office with 1Gb of data and was assured their network was 4G.

 We had three stops planned before our final stop for the night in Hawassa.

 Luck wasn’t on our side.
-Melka Kunture was closed for “renovations” and a large funeral was being held at Adadi Maryam so we couldn’t visit that site so we had a short 1/2 visit at Tiya.
+Melka Kunture was closed for “renovations” and a large funeral was being held at Adadi Maryam so we couldn’t visit that site so we had a short 1/2 hour visit at Tiya.

 Hawassa is located on the shores of Lake Hawassa and our hotel room balcony had a nice sunset and early morning views of the lake.